kamicane/elements/doc/elements.md

 ### Returns

-- *array* - an ordered array of the classes on the element
+- (*array*) - an ordered array of the classes on the element.

 ## hasClass

-Tests the Element to see if it has the passed in className.
+Tests the element to see if it has the passed in className.

 ### Syntax